AngularBootCamp/todo-list-tutorial/service.md

 ## What and why

-Services are JavaScript functions that are responsible for doing a specific task only.
-Angular services are injected using Dependency Injection mechanism and include the value, function or feature which is required by the application.
-In our ToDo app, we will need a service to save all the tasks and to use it by injecting it into the components.
+In Angular, a service is (typically) a JavaScript class that's responsible for performing a specific task needed by your application.
+In our todo-list application, we'll use a service to save all the tasks, and use it by injecting it into the components.

 ## Create

-In order to create a new service by **angular-cli**, we need to type this command on the root folder:
+In order to create a new service with the Angular CLI, make sure you're in the root folder of your application, then enter this command:

 ```
 ng g s todoList